docknetwork/dock-substrate/.maintain/monitoring/README.md

 ## Setup guide

 The good people at robonomics have created a nice guide to get you started: https://github.com/hubobubo/robonomics/wiki/Robonomics-(XRT)-metrics-using-Prometheus-and-Grafana - you can follow this and import the dashboard JSON here or their panel from Grafana.

+## Healthcheck Lambda
+There is an AWS Lambda running as a healthcheck for all PoS nodes (full and validator).
+The code for it is in `./healthcheck-lambda.js`.